Call now in confidence immediate help & advice 24/7

 There are an estimated 10 million people in the UK who exceed the low-risk drinking guidelines put forward by the Chief Medical Officer, [1] 1.7 million people who are high risk drinkers and 600,000 who are addicted to alcohol.

-Addiction is an extremely serious condition, as the following drug and alcohol crime statistics in Luton will show:
+Drug and alcohol addiction is an extremely serious condition, as the following drug and alcohol crime statistics in Luton will show:

 Drug and Alcohol Crime Statistics in Luton Value